-There is likely to be a Classics trip in October 2026.
-Previous trips have included Rome (2022) and there is a trip scheduled for Greece in October 2024.
+There is likely to be a Classics trip in 2026.
+Previous trips have included Rome (2022) and Delphi, Olympia and Athens in Greece (2024).

 There are two examinations at the end of the two-year course:

 J198/01 Greece and Persia - 2 hours comprising questions on the Persian Empire period study and Athens in the Age of Pericles depth study.